 Are You a Good Fit for This Profession?

 Valuation services are not for everyone.
 The works tends to be high-energy, action-packed and ever-changing.
 You might be working on different aspects for multiple companies in varied settings and industries every day, so there's tremendous variety and little chance for monotony.
 Sure, you'll rely on proven analytical skills and your abilities and interests in manipulating models.
 But remember that client service is a key part of the role.
 As you advance with the firm, you'll be presenting the firm's brand to the client, and you'll find yourself interacting with a host of people with different backgrounds ranging from those in accounts payable up to the CEO.
 Understanding the complexity of human interaction and approaching it with confidence and integrity is critical to success in valuation services.
 The firm's clients rely on professionals they can trust.

 Valuation professionals often are on the cutting edge with companies as they go through significant events in their history.
 By working in this profession, you're often part of the team when something big is going on—and with global firms, you may be reading about your work in the day's headlines.
 It can be a wild ride with unpredictable schedules and fast-paced time frames, but if you're seeking excitement and impact, it may be the perfect profession for you.
 With unparalleled access to career opportunities with one of our partner firms—Deloitte, EY, KPMG and PwC—Vanderbilt's one-year program will help you hone the accounting, finance and client service skills that this exciting career demands.

-Senior Manager of Finance & Strategy, Center for Autism and Related Disorders, LLC, Santa Monica, CA
+Director of Finance & Corporate Development, Center for Autism and Related Disorders, LLC, Santa Monica, CA